-McCullough Peaks Herd Management Area
+McCullough Peaks Wild Horse Herd Management Area

 A diversity of coat colors (bay, brown, black, sorrel, chestnut, white, buckskin, gray, palomino, and blue, red and strawberry roans) and patterns such as piebald and skewbald are found in the McCullough Peaks wild horses.
 The animals tend to be moderate- to large-sized and habitat conditions are such that the horses are in very good condition.
-The combination of size, conformation, coat colors and patterns, and excellent physical condition have become a draw for potential adopters and a matter of reputation for "McCullough Peaks" horses.
+The combination of size, conformation, coat colors and patterns, and excellent physical condition have become a draw for potential adopters and a matter of reputation for McCullough Peaks horses.

 To view the wild horses, travel east from Cody on Highway 14-16-20 to mile marker 72 (about 18 miles) - on the left you will see a gate; horses are often in this area and you can enter if you choose.
 If not, continue to near mile marker 74 where you will see a kiosk and the Whistle Creek road sign on your left; enter, proceed to pipeline marker 75 (about 6 miles) and enjoy the remarkable panoramic view of the badlands.
 Be sure to bring your binoculars and always look on both sides of the roads for both the mustangs and other wildlife!